 The structure: design your dashboard around 4 types of sheets

-There are 4 different types of sheets you will need for a dashboard:
+There are 4 different types of sheets you will need:

-Data source sheets contains in a database format the raw data and your calculated columns
+Data source sheets contain the raw data and calculated columns

 Reference tables sheets give you the conversion rules between raw data and calculated columns (e.g. conversion table to change EUR to USD, conversion table to change Zip codes into city names, etc.)